-The most popular storage devices for using AtmosFX Digital Decorations are USB sticks and SD cards: they’re both small, can hold large files, and compatible with all kinds of devices.
+The most popular storage devices for using AtmosFX Digital Decorations are USB flash drives and SD cards; they’re both small, can hold large files, and compatible with all kinds of playback devices.

-Keep in mind that while many external hard drives can connect to a USB plug, they are not the same as USB sticks.
-Connecting an external hard drive to a projector or TV USB port is usually not going to work because the external hard drive requires extra power which is usually provided by the computer it is plugged in to.
-Projectors and TVs don't have this ability to power power external hard
+Keep in mind that while many external hard drives can connect to a USB plug, they are not the same as USB flash drives.
+Connecting an external hard drive to a projector or TV USB port is usually not going to work.
+External hard drives require power to run, which is usually provided by a desktop or laptop computer it is plugged in to.
+Projectors and TVs usually don't have this ability to power power external hard drives.

-SDSC is the oldest version.
-SDXC is the newest.
+SDSC is the oldest version and SDXC is the newest.
 Each upgraded version runs faster and holds more storage capacity.
-Because it is newer, SDXC is not compatible with many devices, like the AtmosFX 2016 Holiday Digital Decorating Kit.
+SDXC is not compatible with many devices, like the AtmosFX 2016 Holiday Digital Decorating Kit.
 All newer AtmosFX products (including the Digital Decorating Kit, Digital Decorating Kit Plus. and Media Player) can play SDXC format SD cards.